 Frequently asked questions

-The company housing we offer is bound to employment with the City of Helsinki, and both permanent and fixed-term employees can apply.
+This type of housing we offer is bound to employment with the City of Helsinki, and both permanent and fixed-term employees can apply.
 However, at least 50% of full-time working hours is required.
-Company housing is offered to employees of all of the City of Helsinki’s divisions, central administration and enterprises.
-Only HKL and Helsinki Service Centre provide their company housing themselves, and their employees may ask the employer’s HR unit for information on company housing.
-Company housing is offered in the specified order of priority.
+Housing for employees of city of Helsinki is offered to employees of all of the City of Helsinki’s divisions, central administration and enterprises.
+Only HKL and Helsinki Service Centre provide their job-related themselves, and their employees may ask the employer’s HR unit for information on job-related housing.
+Job-related housing is offered in the specified order of priority.

-When living in company housing, you can apply for a different apartment along with all other applicants.
+When living in job-related housing, you can apply for a different apartment along with all other applicants.
 You must have a justified reason for switching apartments, such as a health-related, financial or family-related reason.
-In the tenant selection, priority is given to employees in specified fields with labour shortages who do not yet have a company-owned apartment, and employees in fields with labour shortages who want to switch apartments are in the second priority category.
-You can apply to switch apartments when you have lived in your current company-owned apartment for at least a year.
+In the tenant selection, priority is given to employees in specified fields with labour shortages who do not yet have a job-related housing, and employees in fields with labour shortages who want to switch apartments are in the second priority category.
+You can apply to switch apartments when you have lived in your current job-related housing for at least a year.

 Possibly.
 If there are no applicants with job titles in the fields with labour shortages, the tenant is selected from among all the employees of the city who have applied for the apartment.